Which of the following statements about resonance structures is c... | Study Prep in Pearson+

 1

-Understand that resonance structures are different Lewis structures for the same molecule that differ only in the placement of electrons, not the positions of atoms.
+Understand that resonance structures are different ways of drawing the same molecule, showing the delocalization of electrons without changing the positions of atoms.

-Recognize that resonance structures do not represent different compounds or isomers; rather, they are hypothetical constructs used to describe the delocalization of electrons within a molecule.
+Recall that resonance structures differ only in the arrangement of electrons, specifically the placement of pi electrons and lone pairs, while the atomic framework remains fixed.

-Know that the actual molecule is best described as a resonance hybrid, which is a weighted average of all valid resonance structures, not just the most stable one.
+Recognize that resonance structures do not represent different compounds; rather, they are a way to depict the same molecule's electron distribution.

-Remember that all resonance structures must have the same arrangement of atoms and the same total number of electrons, but the number of lone pairs on each atom can vary as long as the overall electron count and formal charges are consistent.
+Note that resonance structures must have the same total number of covalent bonds and the same overall charge; differences in bond order or charge would indicate different species, not resonance forms.

-Conclude that the correct statement is: 'Resonance structures differ only in the placement of electrons, not the positions of atoms.'
+Conclude that the correct statement is that resonance structures differ only in the arrangement of electrons, not the positions of atoms.

 Watch next